-- If sutures were utilized at the time of surgery to close the incision wound, light treatments should not commence on the study eye until a minimum of 4 weeks after suture removal.9 - A study eye with an ocular adverse event that could be negatively impacted by light treatment or negatively impact the effectiveness or safety of a light treatment should have light treatments delayed until after the adverse event has subsided.
-This includes corneal edema and superficial punctate keratitis (SPK) (Grade 3 (moderate) or more severe), retinal conditions including diabetic retinopathy and cystoid macular edema, epithelial defect, and endophthalmitis. - If a study eye is discovered with evidence of premature photopolymerization as evidenced as a zone on the lens surface, the investigator should contact the Sponsor for further instructions. (see [REDACTED] for additional details regarding premature photopolymerization). - Any study eye possessing clinically significant posterior capsular (PC) haze should undergo a YAG capsulotomy procedure prior to the adjustment.
+- If sutures were utilized at the time of surgery to close the incision wound, light treatments should not commence on the study eye until a minimum time after suture removal that has been agreed upon by the Sponsor and the Principal Investigator. - A study eye with an ocular adverse event that could be negatively impacted by light treatment or negatively impact the effectiveness or safety of a light treatment should have light treatments delayed until after the adverse event has subsided.
+This includes corneal edema and superficial punctate keratitis (SPK) (Grade 3 (moderate) or more severe), retinal conditions including diabetic retinopathy and cystoid macular edema, epithelial defect, endophthalmitis or any other safety concern that the investigator believes may be negatively impacted by light treatment. - If a study eye is discovered with evidence of premature photopolymerization as evidenced as a zone on the lens surface, the investigator should contact the Sponsor for further instructions. (see Appendix 1 for additional details regarding premature photopolymerization). - Any study eye possessing clinically significant posterior capsular (PC) haze should undergo a YAG capsulotomy procedure prior to the adjustment.
 A minimum of 48 hours should separate the YAG treatment from the corresponding refraction and LDD adjustment.